 - 1 packet sazon con azafran seasoning or I made my own healthier version; recipe below

-- 1 tbsp tomato paste
+- 1 tablespoon tomato paste

-- 1 tbsp Peri peri hot sauce
+- 1 tablespoon Peri peri hot sauce

 - 1.5 cups light lager beer